ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 }
 ```

 Your tabs should sticks now but you cannot interact with them.
-Here is what I did but unfortunately it doesn't work very well, as I am unable to make the fling work...
-If you have any idea on how to improve it, please do not hesitate to contact me.
+Here is what I did, but unfortunately it doesn't work very well, as I am unable to make the fling work...
+If you have any idea on how to improve it, please do not hesitate to [contact me].

 Firstly create an enum with the different states: